 One of them, Stefan Szalk, said in the interview that he’s had experienced many hardships in life.
 On Christmas Day, his WoW peers came online and celebrated with him as he was alone.
 Szalk draws much strength from the support and care of his online friends.
 When you think about it, his friends didn’t even do to much.
 Sometimes, it is just a tiny gesture that can make all the difference.

-Stories such as reported by the NYT are not a rare occurrence.
+Stories such as reported by the BBC are not a rare occurrence.
 Many people exchange gifts around this time, and even players from opposing factions put their quarrels aside and celebrate together peacefully.
 Anybody who’s played the game can relate to such stories and has experienced them – at least to some extent – on their own.

 Make love, not war